adamsiwiec/hexagon/readme.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [NPM site](https://www.npmjs.com/package/hexagon-cli).
+For the versions available, see the [NPM site](https://www.npmjs.com/package/hexagon-cli) or the [releases](https://github.com/adamsiwiec/hexagon/releases).

 ## Authors